awsdocs/amazon-ec2-user-guide/doc_source/accelerated-computing-instances.md

 EBS\-optimized instances enable you to get consistently high performance for your EBS volumes by eliminating contention between Amazon EBS I/O and other network traffic from your instance\.
 Some accelerated computing instances are EBS\-optimized by default at no additional cost\.
 For more information, see [Amazon EBS–optimized instances](ebs-optimized.md)\.

 Some accelerated computing instance types provide the ability to control processor C\-states and P\-states on Linux\.
 C\-states control the sleep levels that a core can enter when it is inactive, while P\-states control the desired performance \(in CPU frequency\) from a core\.
-For more information, see [Processor State Control for Your EC2 Instance](processor_state_control.md)\.
+For more information, see [Processor state control for your EC2 instance](processor_state_control.md)\.

 ## Network performance<a name="gpu-network-performance"></a>